24 March,2021 | Reading Time: 4 minutes

-Mostly all the children act this way especially when they're anxious or excited.
+Mostly all the children act this way, especially when they're anxious or excited.
 But did you know there are few assumptions about ADHD in Children or ADHD Myths?
-Below are some of the ADHD myths in children.
+Below are some of the ADHD myths, along with key facts.

 ADHD is a legitimate diagnosis of a medical disorder.
-It is even recognized even in its Diagnostic and Statistical Manual of Mental Disorders.
+It is recognized even in its Diagnostic and Statistical Manual of Mental Disorders.
 Its primary symptoms are inattention, impulsiveness, and hyperactivity.

 Boys have a more hyperactive-impulsive type of ADHD and girls have Inattentive ADHD.
 Although this is beginning to change, diagnoses for girls have risen 55 percent from 2003 to 2011, according to a study in the Journal of Clinical Psychiatry.